durandkwok/kudu_movies_scripts/README.md

 Using Impala for Analytics and DML Operations in Kudu

-	•	Check the counts.
+Check the counts.
 Movie_info_kudu is a dimension table with 10,681 records.
 Ratings_kudu is a fact table with 10,000,054 records and 2,048,230 records with a rating of NULL.

-select count(*) from ratings_kudu select count(*) from movie_info_kudu
+-select count(*) from ratings_kudu select count(*) from movie_info_kudu

 	•	List ratings and how many people voted